-NOTE: The shell PATH variable needs to be updated to include the path the binutils has been installed in.
-This the prefix used above with 'bin' post-fixed.
+NOTE: The shell PATH variable needs to be updated to include the path the binutils user executables have been installed in.
+The directory containing the executables is the prefix used above with 'bin' post-fixed.

 '''

-export PATH=$PATH:/opt/rtems-4.6/bin
+export PATH=/tmp/rtemsdocs-4.6.2/bin:${PATH}

 '''